Huawei Mate: Huawei Mate XT

 The Huawei Mate XT, also known as Huawei Mate XT Ultimate Design, is the world's first double-folding, or tri-fold, foldable smartphone.
 It was announced on September 10, 2024, and made available for pre-order in China the same day.
-It released in China on September 20, 2024, with a planned Q1 2025 global release.
+It released in China on September 20, 2024, released in Q1 2025 in global markets with EMUI 14.2, global variant of HarmonyOS 4.2 and 4G.